pulumi/docs/content/docs/intro/console/accounts-and-organizations/organizations.md

 ### GitHub-backed

-To add a GitHub-backed organization to Pulumi, an administrator of the GitHub organization must first grant the Pulumi OAuth app the `read:org` scope.
+To add a GitHub-backed organization to Pulumi, an admin of the GitHub organization must first grant the Pulumi OAuth app the `read:org` scope.
 This can be done on GitHub's [Applications